lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 Its not enough that maangers are nice.
 Its that the real decisions are made without the workers And that is what feudalism to democracy has always been about.

+So if you have a group of people working for you the way to get the best out of them is to be a sport coach, and make the teams psychologically safe.
+SOunds absolutely bang on to me.
+WOul dlike to try some of that persoanlly.
+But the point is it does not touch on resource allocation, etc.

+There is a split, a break.
+Management has split into financning and doing.

+But if the coder is really new manager - allocating, then the  middle manager is squeezed out and financing left.

+This might tend towards

+But coding seems to demand much much more people.

+OSS companies - companies using same common codebase with minor changes to core competance.

 Disaggregation of management
 ----------------------------